gitchrisadams/NodeMongoCloudDBCrudTemplate/README.md

 # Purpose

-Display form to enter ship sinks, pirate kills, and loot turned in.
+A simple form that takes in input and displays the data from a mongo database in the cloud.
-Also display site that displays the states to use w/ OBS.
+Demonstrates (CRUD) operations of Create, Read, Update, and Delete.

 # Guide/Docs: